 My research investigates how intergroup relations are hindered by seemingly objective, neutral, and even positive features of our cultural contexts.

-I investigate the tension between cultural norms and values and group dynamics.
-I am particularly interested in how seemingly objective, neutral, and even positive cultural norms and values hinder group outcomes.
-As a social psychologist, I study how and why intergroup relations flounder and examine cultural strategies to improve group relations in organizations and society.
+I investigate a commonly unrecognized tension in group dynamics - cultural defaults.
+I am particularly interested in how seemingly objective, neutral, and even positive cultural defaults contribute to “on the ground” social problems like racial differences in mortgage approval rates or gender segregation in U.S. majors and occupations.
+As a social psychologist, I study the cultural mechanisms underlying the tensions in contemporary intergroup relations and examine culturally grounded strategies to improve group dynamics in organizations and society.

 While I primarily test my theories using social psychological experiments and manipulations, I use a range of research methodologies (e.g., “big” observational datasets, qualitative coding) and draw on interdisciplinary insights to inform my theories.